z00mm00z/Rocket-Motor-Test-Stand/README.md

 - HX711_ADC Library

 ## Some Additional Notes
-- I should not have used a 9V battery for this project.
-They cannot push the amount of amps needed to ignite a motor. 😅
+- Using a 9V battery is not at all optimal for powering igniters.
+Use a proper battery.
+- Having electronics solely in control of a countdown for a static fire or launch is not safe.
+It wasn't too much of an issue at this scale but you should be able to abort at any time and that is not an option with this system.